ponylang/ponyc/README.md

 By default, the Pony Docker image is compiled without support for AVX CPU instructions.
 For optimal performance, you should build your Pony installation from source.

+## Linux using an AppImage package (via Bintray)

+For most Linux distributions released after RHEL 7, the `release` builds are packaged and available on Bintray ([pony-language/ponylang-appimage](https://bintray.com/pony-language/ponylang-appimage)) as an AppImage.

+The AppImage (www.appimage.org) format allow for an easy ability to use applications with minimal clutter added to your system.
+The applications are available in a single file and can be run after they're made executable.
+Additionally, AppImages allow for multiple versions of Pony to be used side by with with no conflicts.

+To install builds via AppImage, you need to go to Bintray and download the appropriate file for the version you want.
+After the file is downloaded, you need to make it executable using `chmod`.

+### DEB and AVX2 Support

+By default, the Pony AppImage package is compiled without support for AVX CPU instructions.
+For optimal performance, you should build your Pony installation from source.

 ## Linux using an RPM package (via COPR)

 For Red Hat, CentOS, Oracle Linux, Fedora Linux, or OpenSuSE, the `release` builds are packaged and available on COPR ([ponylang/ponylang](https://copr.fedorainfracloud.org/coprs/ponylang/ponylang/)).